SaaS instrumentation strategy: activation, retention, and reliability signals that matter

 After generating, use the built-in URL tester to check if specific paths are blocked or allowed.
 Upload the file to your site root (yoursite.com/robots.txt), then test in Google Search Console's robots.txt Tester.
 Our generator includes testing instructions for your specific platform.

 Use "*" to match any sequence of characters and "$" to match the end of a URL.
 Examples: "Disallow: /*.pdf$" blocks all PDF files, "Disallow: /*?*" blocks URLs with parameters.
-Our generator includes wildcard examples and validates your syntax automatically.
+The generator includes wildcard examples and validates your syntax.

 Use "*" for all search engines, or target specific bots like "Googlebot", "Bingbot", or "Facebookexternalhit".
 Most sites only need "*" rules.
 Specific user-agents are useful when you want different rules for different crawlers (e.g., stricter rules for aggressive bots).

 Set crawl-delay only if your server is struggling with bot traffic.
 Most sites don't need it.
-If you do, start with 1-5 seconds.
+If you do, start with a small delay.
 Too high delays can slow down indexing.
-Our generator warns if your delay might hurt SEO and suggests optimal values based on your platform.
+The generator warns if your delay might hurt SEO.

 Expert insights on technical SEO implementation, robots.txt optimization, and effective crawl management strategies.